 Corps of Engineers' January final snowpack estimates for the North Fork Clearwater basin was 117%.
 Their February final snowpack estimate is 100% of average.
-The current forecast from the NOAA River Forecast Center (RFC) is 88% of average.
+National Oceanic and Atmospheric Administration's current River Forecast Center (RFC) forecast is 88% of average.